 Frequently Asked Questions

 We operate two recruitment cycles.
-Our Request For Proposal (RFP) is typically released August and due by early October for sites that will commence in February.
-Another RFP is opened in January and due by early March for sites that will commence in August.
-If you are a nonprofit with a project focused on economic development, housing, job skills training, asset building, food security, or nutrition initiatives, please contact the Interim MCNW VISTA Supervisor, Jeremy Nichols, at firstname.lastname@example.org.
+Our Request For Proposal (RFP) is typically released September and due by early November for sites that will commence in March.
+Another RFP is opened in February and due by early April for sites that will commence in August.
+If you are a nonprofit with a project focused on economic development, housing, job skills training, asset building, or micro-enterprise, please contact the MCNW VISTA Program Supervisor, Olivia Rasmussen at firstname.lastname@example.org for more information.

 While VISTA does not provide health insurance the program does offer two different healthcare benefit options for members.
 Members may choose one of two healthcare options: